 We will use the latter ODE as a basis for the construction of the algebraic flux correction scheme (AFC scheme).
 This procedure is commonly used in scalar conservation laws, see, e.g., \cite[Chapter 4]{kuzmin2010book}, \cite{kuzmin2004}.
 To formulate the variational formulation of \eqref{LOW_matrix_y}--\eqref{LOW_matrix_p}, recall the stabilization term that also used in \cite{barrenechea2016}.

 Define for a function $s\in \Sh,$ its nodal values as $s_i = s(Z_i),\;i=1,\ldots,\N.$ The bilinear form $d_{\D,h}(\cdot,\cdot):\CC \times \CC \to \R,$ is defined by

 where the last equality is due to the symmetry of matrix $\D,$ see, e.g., \cite{barrenechea2018}.
-In a similar way, we can define the stabilization term due to the artificial diffusion operator $\widehat \D,$ the $d_{\widehat\D,h}.$ Following the analysis in \cite{barrenechea2016}, the low order scheme \eqref{LOW_matrix_y}--\eqref{LOW_matrix_u}, may be formulate as follows.
-We seek $(y_h,p_h,u_h)\in \Sh \times \Sh \times \Uad$, such that
+In a similar way, we can define the stabilization term due to the artificial diffusion operator $\widehat \D,$ the $d_{\widehat\D,h}.$